django-cms/django-cms/docs/concepts/menu_system.rst

 Don't forget that show_menu recurses - so it will do all of the below for each level in the menu.

-    {% show_menu %}: # the templatetag in the template
+    {% show_menu %} # the templatetag in the template

-        menu_tags.ShowMenu.get_context():

-            menu_pool.MenuPool.get_nodes():

-                menu_pool.MenuPool.discover_menus():
+        menu_tags.ShowMenu.get_context()
+            menu_pool.MenuPool.get_nodes()
-                    # this loops over every application, checking the menu.py file; it registers:
+                menu_pool.MenuPool.discover_menus() # checks every application's menu.py, and registers:
-     				* 	unregistered Menu classes, placing them in the self.menus dict
-    				*	unregistered Modifier classes, placing them in the self.modifiers list]
+     				unregistered Menu classes, placing them in the self.menus dict unregistered Modifier classes, placing them in the self.modifiers list menu_pool.MenuPool._build_nodes()

-                menu_pool.MenuPool._build_nodes():
-                    [this first checks the cache to see if it should return cached nodes]
+                    * checks the cache to see if it should return cached nodes

-                    [then, it loops over the Menus in self.menus - by default the only one is:
+                    * loops over the Menus in self.menus - by default the only one is cms.menu.CMSMenu cms.menu.CMSMenu.get_nodes() [the menu's own method for getting nodes]
-                    *   cms.menu.CMSMenu]:

-    				cms.menu.CMSMenu.get_nodes() [the menu's own method for getting nodes]

     				menu_pool._build_nodes_inner_for_one_menu() [I don't really understand what this does]